MineRobber9000/smudge/README.txt

 To build a game, implement a world according to world.h, then link it to main.c and execute.

-$ gcc -c main.c
+$ gcc -c mudpie.c
 $ gcc -c world.c
-$ gcc main.o world.o -o game
+$ gcc mudpie.o world.o -o game
 $ ./game 1337